membraneframework-labs/live_compositor_deployment/aws-ec2-terraform/README.md

 ### Example Membrane project

-This example is using `membrane-video-compositor-plugin` to create and interact with a Live Compositor instance.
+This example uses `membrane-video-compositor-plugin` to create and interact with a Live Compositor instance.
 An example pipeline listens for RTMP streams, sends it to the compositor, and publishes the output as an HLS endpoint.

 After deploying this example you can:
 - Send RTMP stream to the 9000 port e.g.